Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 -

-To find out the public IP address of the load balancer, run this command in the terminal:
+To get the load balancer IP address, run this command in the terminal:

 terraform output fw-alb_public_ip_address